 Many Thai people can trace some part of their ancestry back to China.
 As many as 14% of the population refer to themselves as Thai-Chinese, even though, as a group, they have been largely assimilated into the Thai culture, with the exception of spoken Chinese at home as well as holding to many Chinese traditions.
 Chinese New Year is one of the more important of these.

-2017 is the year of the fire rooster, and is officially on Saturday, January 28th, though celebrations can last several days or weeks if considered comprehensively.
+2018 is the year of the dog, and is officially on Friday, February 16th, though celebrations can last several days or weeks if considered comprehensively.
 Unlike some neighboring countries, such as Malaysia, Singapore and Vietnam, Chinese New Year is not a public holiday in Thailand and all government offices and banks will be open.
 A few Chinese-owned businesses may close, but most will not.

 Chinese New Year Celebrations